Lifepath, 2024

 Created using both digital fabrication tools and handcraft techniques.
 The lamp celebrates the tradition of ceramic vessels through its form while pushing material boundaries through 3D printing and laser cutting.

-Initially inspired by the way a bicyle wheel is constructed, the depth of the concept was drawn from the silhouette and construction methods of clay pottery and japanese paper lanterns.
+Initially inspired by everday shapes, the lamp was heavily inspired by the rigid construction of bicycle wheels.
+More depth for the concept was drawn from the silhouette and construction methods of clay pottery and japanese paper lanterns.
 A major obstacle too place at the intersection between practical and digital prototyping, where I was navigating the real-world constraints of available materials and fabrication tools, while simultaneously testing durability and feasibility.
 The lamp was designed to be produced again and again, the simple construction creates aesthetically minimal visual, while emitting a distinctive light ray pattern.
 The prototype was featured in the Cruess Collective exhibit which was put together by the UC Davis Design Museum as a senior show.

 This lamp was created as the craft light assignment for the Studio Practices in Industrial Design course, instructed by professor Beth Ferguson while an undergraduate UC Davis.
 The assignment was to find a way combine wood reed with a 3D printed component.
 Using the 3D printers, laser cutters, and the woodshop available at Cruess hall; the lamp tooks a couple weeks of planning, prototyping, construction.